oktober/jekyll-now/_posts/2019-10-31-Stop-IP-Banning-As-A-Band--Aid.md

 ---
 layout: post
-title: Stop IP Banning As A Band-aid
+title: Stop IP Banning As A Band-Aid
 categories: [Cybersecurity]
 description: Starbucks kept telling me my username and password were incorrect.
 But they were correct...
 Why couldn't I access my account and what was Starbucks doing behind the scenes?
 ---